halilozel1903/KotlinPerfectNumber/README.md

     return (1..number / 2).filter { number % it == 0 }.sum() == number
 }
 ```
-In this program, we use a for loop to iterate through the numbers `1` to `1000`.
-For each number, we call the `isPerfect` function to determine if it's a perfect number.
-If isPerfect returns true, we print a message indicating that the number is a perfect number.
+This code defines two functions: `main()` and `isPerfectNumber()`.
+The `main()` function is responsible for printing all perfect numbers from 1 to 1000.
+A perfect number is a positive integer that is equal to the sum of its positive divisors.
+For example, 6 is a perfect number because 1 + 2 + 3 + 6 = 12.

-The `isPerfect` function takes an integer number as input and returns a boolean value indicating whether number is a perfect number or not.
-To determine this, we use another for loop to iterate through the possible divisors of number.
-If a divisor is found, we add it to the sum variable.
-Finally, we return `true` if sum is equal to number, and `false` otherwise.
+The `isPerfectNumber()` function takes an integer number as input and returns `true` if number is a perfect number, and `false` otherwise.
+The function calculates the sum of the divisors of number and checks if it is equal to number.

-Note that this program only finds perfect numbers up to `1000`.
-You can adjust the range in the for loop in main to find perfect numbers in a larger range.

 When we run the program, it will output all the `perfect` numbers up to the limit we set: